A bon vivant, a dilettante

 Agnes Ge is the founder and editor of the online culture & style platform Agnes Select.

 Graduate from London College of Fashion, she has experience in luxury retailing and fashion consultancy.
 That being said, she was much more drawn to traditional tailoring rather than trends and fads.
 Before founding Agnes Select, she was a menswear editor working around illustrious names like Luigi Dalcuore and the Rubinacci family in the sartorial world.

 Agnes Ge 是文藝風格平台 Agens Select 的編輯和創始人。

 畢業於倫敦時尚學院，她曾在倫敦涉獵奢侈品零售和時尚咨詢領域。然而比起對時尚風潮的熱情，傳統男裝文化更能引起她的共鳴。在創建 Agnes Select 之前，她曾擔任男裝編輯，圍繞如Luigi Dalcuore和Rubinacci父子等男裝界巨擘进行采访。

-Influenced by Sori Yanagi’s (1889-1961) theory of folk crafts (meigei), Agnes considers Shibui ( 渋い ) as the highest form of beauty, which is a Japanese term from tea ceremony that describes a profound yet unobtrusive and understated aesthetic.
+Influenced by Soetsu Yanagi’s theory on folk crafts (mingei), Agnes considers Shibui ( 渋い ) as the highest form of beauty, which is a Japanese term from tea ceremony that describes a profound yet unobtrusive and understated aesthetic.

 經迪特拉姆斯（Dieter Rams）設計理念啟發，她相信那個為不经考虑的消费设计草率產品的時代應該要畫下句號。通過發掘「well made」的工藝產品，並探訪和記錄「well lived」的古今人物，Agnes旨在提出「什麼才是對我們真正有價值的」這一問題。正如威廉莫里斯（William Morris）所說：「不要把你不確信美的和不知道有用的東西留在房子裡。」